Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Rahul Ghai - Harris Corp.

 Yeah.
 So, Howard, ADS-B, I mean I think this contract goes back to 2007, 2008, when Exelis started it.
-The first phase ended which was kind of the build out phase ended in September 2016.
+The first phase ended, which was kind of the build out phase, ended in September 2016.
 So, it ended kind of Q1 of our last fiscal year.
 Then, we got some extension and one-time award and all that for settlement.
 So, realistically speaking, it kind of ended Q2 last year.
-So, we started seeing the ramp down on margin and it's a fairly because it was build out, going through some more sustainment, there're still very, very healthy margins, but it's not at that level that we've been getting.
-So that's – we've kind of have been talking about it.
+So, we started seeing the ramp down on margins, and it's a fairly – because it was build out, going to more sustainment, there're still very, very healthy margins, but it's not at that level that we've been getting.
+So that's – we've kind of been talking about it.
 We spoke about it in the Q3 call as well as we were seeing that come down.
 So it creates whatever $0.22 of headwinds on EPS for us and to be largely be in the first half and then the margins stabilize and kind of stay at that level for going back next four years.

 Howard Alan Rubel - Jefferies LLC